GinoGalotti/improv/_posts/2019-03-20-women-in-improv.md

 The comment section of this blog is open or, if you would prefer to share it anonymously, my email is always open (me@ginogalotti.com).

 Thank you for sharing this, I honestly believe our community will grow if we do it together.

+I am planning to keep learning and making interviews to understand how to make Improv more inclusive (for women, for [non-native English speakers]({{ site.baseurl }}{% post_url 2019-02-02-improv-in-english %}), etc.).
+If you are interested, please consider [subscribing to the maillist](/subscribe).